chenchongthu/ENMF/README.md

 ## Comparison with the most recent methods （updating）

+Do the "state-of-the-art" recommendation models really perform well?
 If you want to see more comparison between our ENMF and any "state-of-the-art" recommendation models, feel free to propose an issue.

 ### 1. LightGCN (SIGIR 2020) [LightGCN: Simplifying and Powering Graph Convolution Network for Recommendation](http://staff.ustc.edu.cn/~hexn/papers/sigir20-LightGCN.pdf).